 - Clean as you go.

 - Stop the junk mail clutter.
 Once you enter your home, sort mail and deal with the papers immediately.
 Junk mail should go to the recycle bin.
 If not, it will get you to make a pile on the countertop.

 - Wipe down the kitchen sink and counter after dinner.
 No dishes in the sink.
 Always wash dishes after a meal.
 Or put them in the dishwasher right away.

 - Spend 10 minutes a day to declutter your home.
-Straightening up and put things away.
+Straightening up and putting things away.

 I like cutting down on things that can help me to clean less.
 For example, I gave away duplicate kitchen gadgets to friends.
 I don’t really need the extra stuff to clutter my space.

 Create a wardrobe that works for you!
 Purge items you don’t like or don’t wear anymore.
 I’m a stay-at-home mom and I really don’t need lots of clothes in my closet.
 I’ve minimized the wardrobe over the last few years.
-It made me easier to look for what I want to wear.
+It made me easier to look for what I wanted to wear.

 There are so many benefits of living with less.
 I feel like when I own less stuff, I feel less stressed.
 I don’t have to spend too much time cleaning and organizing.
 That means I can have time to relax.

 We’ve busy schedules after school.
 I really don’t have much time to cook on weekdays.
-Aiming to have our meals to be balanced and healthy, homecooked dinner is the only way to go.
+Aiming to have our meals to be balanced and healthy, a homecooked dinner is the only way to go.

 We have a master list of our family’s favorite recipes that rotate weekly.
-Here are some of our family favorite meals.
+Here are some of our family’s favorite meals.
 They are quick and easy to cook.